mushcatshiro/CS-basics/Software Engineering/aws/middlewares.md

 ## Amazon EventBridge

-Serverless event bus service to connect applications and delivers a stream of real tim edata to AWS services and more.
+Serverless event bus service to connect applications and delivers a stream of real time data to AWS services and more.
 Routing rules can be setup to determine where to send data to enable loosely coupled event driven architecture.